 - Shravan: Janmashtami or Krishna Ashtami, Lord Krishna’s birthday is celebrated here with a Dahi Handi event during Shravan( July- August)

 - Aashad: Chaturmas symbolises Lord Vishnu’s four months slumber.
-The beginning of Chaturmas is celebrated in the month of Aashad (June-July).
+The beginning of Chaturmas is in the month of Aashad (June-July).
 Devotees can participate in Puram Pravachan program during this period.

-Where to stay
+Where to stay near Pali Ganapati Temple?

-Where to eat
+Where to eat near Pali Ganapati Temple?

 There are several eateries and restaurants in and around Pali.
 Devotees also partake the food provided at the Ballaleshwar Temple.

-- Gramdevata Vardayini Temple, Usar: Lord Rama is believed to have been blessed by Goddess Vardayini at this place.
+Gramdevata Vardayini Temple, Usar: Goddess Vardayini blessed Lord Rama at this place.
 This temple is 9 km from the Ballaleshwar Temple.

-Other Ashtavinayak Temples
+The other Ashtavinayak Temples are:

 This temple is the fifth in the list of Ashtavinayak temples.
-Lord Ganesh is believed to have retrieved the invaluable jewel – Chintamani from a greedy demon and given it back to sage Kapila.
-The sage rewarded Lord Ganesh by placing around Lord Ganesh’s neck and hence was known as Chintamani Vinayak.
-The Chintamani Temple is located at Theur, 140 km from the Ballaleshwar Temple.
+Lord Ganesh retrieved the invaluable jewel – Chintamani from a greedy demon and given it back to sage Kapila.
+Then, the sage rewarded Lord Ganesh by placing it around Lord Ganesh’s neck and hence the name Chintamani Vinayak.
+The Chintamani Temple is at Theur, 140 km from the Ballaleshwar Temple.

-- Girijatmaj Temple, Lenyadri: This temple is the sixth in the list of Ashtavinayak Temples.
-Goddess Parvathi is believed to have performed penance at this place to have a child.
-Her prayers were answered when Lord Ganesh was born.
-The temple gets its name from the words Girija (Parvathi) and Atmaj (son).
+This temple is the sixth in the list of Ashtavinayak Temples.
+Goddess Parvathi performed penance at this place to have a child.
+Then her prayers were answered when Lord Ganesh was born.
+So, the temple gets its name from the words Girija (Parvathi) and Atmaj (son).
 The Girijatmaj Temple is in Lenyadri, 180 km from the Ballaleshwar Temple.

-- Mahaganapati Temple, Ranjangaon: This is the last of the Ashtavinayak Temples.
-Lord Shiva is believed to have worshipped Lord Ganesh here before proceeding to defeat the demon Tripurasura.
-The MahaganapatiTemple is located at Ranjangaon, 230 km from the Ballaleshwar Temple.
+This is the last of the Ashtavinayak Temples.
+Lord Shiva worshipped Lord Ganesh here before proceeding to defeat the demon Tripurasura.
+The Mahaganapati Temple is at Ranjangaon, 230 km from the Ballaleshwar Temple.